 When I can, I like fixing small, but annoying injustices in the world.
 The Divi Builder by Elegant Themes is my answer.
 I’m so confident in its abilities that when I launch a new client site, I prepare two video tutorials for my client their team.
 I show them how they can make common, easy edits that I know will remain mobile-friendly and within their brand standards.
 Win-win.
 Do they come back to me for the really technical edits?
 Yep.

-24) Google Analytics – So you have a website.
+So you have a website.
 You spend money building traffic to the site.
 But what is it doing for you?
 What insight is it giving your team?
 They say what gets measured gets managed — but do you know what’s happening when web visitors arrive?
 No, not what your mom said she liked or disliked — legit prospects and paying customers.
 What do they click on?
 What do they read?
 Where do they go?
 Where do they never go?
 How long do they stay?
 What do they type into your search bar?
 All of these are valuable clues to how you can serve your audience better on-the-site and off-the-site.

 Add Google’s free analytics tracking code to your site and you’ll start to demystify all of these answers.
 Depending on the volume of your traffic, I’d suggest you look at it weekly/monthly or quarterly.

-26) Smush Plug-in – Have photos on your website?
+Have photos on your website?
 Want it to load faster for free?
 After you make sure your photos have been sized to the appropriate sizes for your design, install the Smush plugin.
 They have a paid option for photographers, event planners, contractors, or others who need a photo-heavy site to show off their work.

 27) Instagram Feed by Smash Balloon

 Pssst, wanna know the longest-running SEO secret that has never changed?
-Google rewards an active updated website.
+Google rewards an active, updated website.
 Why?
-Because their client’s love (and respond!) to regularly updated site.
+Because their client’s love (and respond!) to regularly updated sites.
 But what if you don’t plan to write a blog post regularly?
-Do have an Instagram presence?
+Do you have an Instagram presence?
 Try adding your feed on your website.
 This plugin offers free and premium options.
 If you’re short on time, you may need your web designer or developers help to get it installed.
 You’ll just need your Instagram login ready.
 To see it in action, scroll down the home pages of Balarisi Designs or Michell Santelik Photography.